concur/developer.concur.com/src/manage-apps/go-market-docs/app-center-partner-marketing-toolkit.markdown

 #### <a name="social-media-overview-twitter"></a>Twitter

-SAP Concur will happily follow your company and would appreciate the same from you.
 If SAP Concur is using a hashtag to promote the partnership, we encourage your company to leverage the same hashtag related to the announcement(s).
 We also recommend including each other’s handle in the tweet, including “@” (for example, @SAPConcur).
 For any events, be sure to use the appropriate hashtag, such as #SAPConcurFusion as well.

 #### <a name="social-media-facebook"></a>Facebook

 You are welcome to promote all related integration with SAP Concur via your corporate Facebook pages.
-SAP Concur is pleased to “like” your company page and would appreciate the same from you.
 In addition to the visibility this provides to both our companies, adding “@” in front of the company name will allow the announcement to show up on our timelines.

 **Please ensure blog posts, tweets and Facebook posts go out after any press releases are issued.**